OctopusDeploy/blog/blog/2022-04/dora-metrics/index.md

 1. Architecture
 1. New product ideas

-Assuming your value stream mapping exercise returns similar results, it’s probably a good idea to start by investing in the capabilities that make these tasks easier, faster and more reliable.
+Assuming your value stream mapping exercise returns similar results, it’s probably a good idea to start by investing in the capabilities that make these tasks easier, faster, and more reliable.
 The likely result will be improved DORA metrics scores.

 And we know that strong DORA metrics scores predict commercial success.

 ## A call to action

 You’ve read this far.
-Either I’ve convinced you about the value of the DORA metrics, or I haven’t.
+Either I convinced you about the value of the DORA metrics, or I didn't.

 **If you aren’t convinced:**